SETI/rms-opus/import/README.md

         return wave_res1 * 100. / (wl1*wl1)

+  - Right Asc and Declination from index.lbl when ring_geo not available Set both min and max to same value?

+  - Spacecraft STOP clock count is always unknown - set to same as START?

 - SURFACE GEO:
   - incidence[12] is >90 (hacked JSON for now, should be val_max=90)